EmperorEntropy/PaletteSnap/README.md

 ```
 The latter method is useful if you want to generate and preview the palette before caching it.

-You can load cached palettes with `palsnap load <name>`, and you can delete them with `palsnap clear <name>`. `palsnap clear all` removes all the cached palettes.
+You can load cached palettes with `palsnap load <name>`, and you can delete them with `palsnap clear <name>`.
+If you want a random cached palette, you can get it with `palsnap load random`.

+`palsnap clear all` removes all the cached palettes.
 Finally, you can see a list of all the cached palettes you created with `palsnap list`.

 ## Color Palette
 Based on Everforest's palette usage,